 With the transition to remote learning, seminar courses and effective class discussions need reconsideration in their structure and approach in order to establish new channels of energy and interactivity in an online seminar classroom.

-To plan for the academic year, a Seminar Task Force was formed from the Yale Faculty of Arts and Sciences (FAS) to provide guidance for Yale seminar instructors.
+To plan for the 2020-21 academic year, a Seminar Task Force was formed from the Yale Faculty of Arts and Sciences (FAS) to provide guidance for leading Yale seminar courses online.
+The guidance remains relevant for all periods of remote teaching and learning.
 Below we highlight a sample of pedagogical strategies developed by the Poorvu Center and the FAS Task force to inspire creative solutions to teaching seminars remotely.
 You may also view the full list of recommendations from the Seminar Task Force.

 - To preserve the dynamism of seminar discussions, make real-time interactions the centerpiece of a seminar course by scheduling synchronous Zoom sessions that invite dialogue between instructor and students and among students.